Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland Fallout 4 SFW.md

 - Gameplay Difficulty with Scourge
 - A LOT of Settlement Mods
 - Heather Casdin and Ellen Companions
+- Auto Lockpicking ( Locks get openend automaticly when you have the Perk for it )
 - Lootables Crates ( They werent open before, including reduced Loot Patch for Balance )
 - Complete Audio Overaul
 - Complete Overhaul of GUN VFX